 The SSRS Opinion Panel Omnibus is weighted to be representative of the entire residential adult population in the United States.
 The first step in the weighting process is the application of a base weight that accounts for the ABS sample design and the within-household sampling of one adult.

-Final weights for SSRS Opinion Panel Omnibus survey data reflect individual respondents’ probability of selection into the Omnibus sample and are again calibrated to the national benchmarks to ensure that Omnibus survey data accurately represent the opinions of the U.S. population.
+Final weights for SSRS Opinion Panel Omnibus survey data reflect individual respondents’ probability of selection into the Omnibus sample and are again calibrated to the national benchmarks to ensure that Omnibus survey data accurately represent the opinions of the U.S. adult population.

 *The Accuracy of Measurement with probability and non-probability survey samples by Bo MacInnis, Jon A. Krosnick, Annabell S. Ho, Mu-Jung Cho, POQ, Vol 82, No. 4, Winter 2018, pp. 707-744